-As Executive Director, John is responsible for the day-to-day management of the Catawba Riverkeeper Foundation and serves as it’s primary fundraiser, visionary, and relationship developer.
+As Executive Director, John is responsible for the overall leadership of the Catawba Riverkeeper Foundation and serves as its primary fundraiser, visionary, and relationship developer.
 John brings a diverse background in coaching, athletic administration, fundraising, design, marketing, sponsorship planning, and sales management to the Catawba Riverkeeper Foundation.

-John currently resides on Lake Wylie in Belmont, NC with his wife, Jessi, and two children, Jack (13) and Josie (10).
+John currently resides on Lake Wylie in Belmont, NC with his wife, Jessi, and two children, Jack (14) and Josie (11).
 During his free time, he enjoys all things outdoors – kayaking, hiking, mountain biking, trail running, camping, bird hunting, and fishing as well as consuming as much American History as possible.
-John also serves the Charlotte region and Catawba-Wateree River Basin as the Chair of the North Chapter of the Charlotte Regional Business Alliance, a Member of the Board of Directors of the Carolina Raptor Center, and a member of the Board of Directors of the Catawba-Wateree Relicensing Coalition.
+John also serves the Charlotte region and Catawba-Wateree River Basin as a Member of the Board of Directors of the Carolina Raptor Center, and a member of the Board of Directors of the Catawba-Wateree Relicensing Coalition.

 Haley is a Charlotte native who earned a B.S. in Environmental Science with a minor in chemistry at the University of North Carolina-Wilmington.

 Before CRF, she was an educator for UNCW’s MarineQuest and Fort Caswell Environmental Stewardship programs.
 She also worked as an Environmental Specialist for Duke Energy.
 Haley is passionate about educating the local community and preserving local water quality.